SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-user-data-verification.md

 The Smile Snap Data Verification API allows developers to verify a person's provided data against authoritative sources without the need for a user login.
 There is also a Query mode for this service, see [Profile Data](https://docs.getsmileapi.com/reference/query-identity).

 This API can be used to verify the person's provided data to check for accuracy and minimize fraud.
-Smile currently supports verifying via the SSS ID number.
+Smile currently supports verifying via the Social Security ID number.
 Other data sources will be onboarded soon.

 The following data are required for the query: